paritytech/substrate-analytics/README.md

 - `RUST_LOG` to some log level

-Log messages are batched together in each actor before `INSERT`
+Log messages are batched together before sending off to DB actor for `INSERT`
 \- up to 1024 messages or 100ms, whichever is reached sooner.

 ---